covid19-repos/covid19-repos/README.md

 repos-baseinfo.csv
 repos-contributors.xlsx

-If you use this dataset, please cite our paper \note{arxiv link goes here} using the following bibtex.
-\note{put bib here after uploading paper to arxiv}

 If you have any suggestion or comment on the dataset, or collaboration interest, please contact us through covid19.repos.dataset@gmail.com